kaishen-wang/kaishen-wang.github.io/_pages/about.md

 ---

 I am a first-year Ph.D. student in Computer Science at the University of Maryland, College Park, supervised by [Prof. Heng Huang](https://www.cs.umd.edu/~heng).
 I received my B.S. in Computer Science from Sichuan University in 2025, where I was fortunate to be supervised by [Prof. Tao He](https://ithet1007.github.io).
-I was also excited to work closely with [Prof. Hua Wei](https://search.asu.edu/profile/3095662).
+I was also excited to work closely with [Prof. Hua Wei](https://search.asu.edu/profile/3095662) at Arizona State University.

 My research interests center on building trustworthy and reliable machine learning models.
 I am particularly interested in improving the safety and factual reliability of model outputs.
 To address these challenges, I study both the internal behavior of models and external training methods that can improve their robustness.